Jack-Wong-dev/Jack-Wong-dev/README.md

 ## :book: About Me
 - 🖥 iOS Developer
 - 🎓 Studied Computer Science at Queens College, City University of New York.
+- 🎓 Learned iOS Development at Pursuit, an intensive 10-month, Google-funded software engineering fellowship with a 9% acceptance rate (out of 1500+ applicants) with a curriculum designed by engineers from Vice, Facebook, Yahoo, Artsy, and LinkedIn.

 ## ⬆ What I'm up to
 - 🔨 I'm currently helping to develop an iOS app for [Avido](https://myavido.com/)